 Taking Your Medication: A Smart Choice for Staying Healthy

-Medicines can be an important part of treatment for serious infections.
+Medicines can be an important part of treatment for serious infections or chronic conditions.
 They can help relieve pain and lift depression.
-They can also combat some of the nation's leading causes of death and disability.
+They can also fight some of the nation's leading causes of death and disability.

-Today's medications can help control many common chronic diseases and lower the complications associated with them.
+Today's medications can help control many common chronic diseases and lower the complications that go along with them.
 Medications can play an important role in helping keep people out of the hospital.

-Why do so many people not take their medications incorrectly or not at all?
-In fact, according to numerous researchers, more than one in four Americans do not take his or her medication as prescribed.
+Why do so many people take their medications incorrectly or not at all?
+According to numerous researchers, more than 1 in 4 Americans do not take their medications as prescribed.

-There are a variety of reasons for not taking medications correctly.
+There are a lot of different reasons for this.
 Often, people don't understand how to take their medication correctly or lose track of their medication during the day.
 Some stop taking medication because they feel it is no longer needed.
 Others can't afford the expense of medication, especially if it is not covered by their insurance.
 People also stop taking their medication because of unpleasant side effects.

 Are there risks?

-But, the effects of not taking some medications aren't always obvious.
+The effects of not taking some medications aren't always clear.
 People who don't take their blood pressure or cholesterol medications may feel well, but their blood pressure or cholesterol numbers may be rising.
 That can increase their risk for heart attack or stroke.